FabianaCampanari/FabianaCampanari/README.md

- Vogue Brazil highlighted my design as the "It Dress."
-This creation was an exclusive piece under the Tidsy Fashion Brand, which is known for its stylish offerings.
-Tidsy has locations in Shopping Leblon and Shopping Fashion Mall in Rio de Janeiro, where exclusive prints are showcased, as featured by the magazine.
-The collection was also worn by Brazilian celebrities, like Ingrid Guimarães in Quem magazine and Giovanna Antonelli in Contigo magazine.
+ Vogue Brasil has dubbed its design the "It Dress."
+This exclusive piece is part of the Tidsy Fashion Brand, which is known for its stylish collections available at Shopping Leblon and Shopping Fashion Mall in Rio de Janeiro.
+The magazine also highlighted Tidsy’s unique prints that were worn and photographed by Brazilian celebrities, including Ingrid Guimarães in Quem magazine and Giovanna Antonelli in Contigo magazine.